zfanli/homelab/README.md

 You can use `docker network connect` command to connect an existing container to specified network.

-For example, the code as shown bellow connect the nginx container to `lab-net` network.
+For example, the command below connect the nginx container to `lab-net` network.

 ```console
 $ docker network connect lab-net nginx